 What are the signs of pregnancy?

 Signs of pregnancy usually appear two to three weeks after conception.
-They vary from woman to woman but may include:
+They vary, but may include:

 - missing a period